tscircuit/prompt-benchmarks/README.md

 ## Interpreting the Results

 The results of the benchmark suite will be reported in `benchmarks/results.md`.
 Each problem will be listed along with the questions and the AI's responses.
 The score for each problem will indicate the accuracy of the AI's answers.
 A higher score means better accuracy.

+## Example Prompt

+An example prompt could be "Create a 555 timer with a blinking LED".